 What’s the best part?

 The two real draws to Wealthsimple Cash are the interest rate and the ease of use.
-1.9% is a good interest rate, and not entirely out of line with what you’d earn on a GIC right now—but you can access your money anytime without a penalty.
+0.9% is a good interest rate.
 Plus, setting up an account is dead-simple if you’re a Wealthsimple client or not.

 Another bonus: Joint.
 Accounts.
 My husband and I love us some fintech tools, and we’re classic early adopters, but that has meant a really fragmented view of our shared savings over time.
 We made it work because we loved our high-interest savings accounts, but it made for additional effort to understand how much we had between the two of us for things like our shared emergency fund and home maintenance savings.
 It took us just minutes to set up and fund two joint Wealthsimple Cash accounts, and now we can finally see how much we have in each account altogether.

-Lastly, if you’re close to getting Wealthsimple Black—additional perks and lower management fees one you contribute $100,000 total to your Wealthsimple accounts—it might be worth moving some savings over just to hit it and lower your fees from 0.5% to 0.4% (or snag that free Priority Pass membership).
+Lastly, if you’re close to getting Wealthsimple Black—additional perks and lower management fees one you contribute $100,000 total to your Wealthsimple accounts—it might be worth moving some savings over just to hit it and lower your fees from 0.5% to 0.4%.

 What’s the worst part?